FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 2

 The price is not unbearable now.

-A total assault on the Palestinian Authority, which guys, that's the PLO.
+A total assault on the Palestinian Authority, which, guys, that's the PLO.

-Nanyahu is a fantastic politician and statesman, and he's able to sort of cover up a lot of these policies in the name of security.
+Netyahu is a fantastic politician and statesman, and he's able to sort of cover up a lot of these policies in the name of security.

 What he really thinks as he's talking to these settlers, thinking he's not being recorded.

-So unsurprisingly, the appetite for peace breaks down on both sides.
+So, unsurprisingly, the appetite for peace breaks down on both sides.

 I couldn't even find it on YouTube unless on this video, which is for obvious reasons.

-Um but but guys, it's all fucking cap man.
+But guys, it's all fucking cap, man.

 It's all cap.

-And the Oslo Accords, real quick, And it's important to notice that this is Yasser Arafat, right?
+And it's important to notice that this is Yasser Arafat, right?

-Uh the leader of the Palestinian movement.
+The leader of the Palestinian movement, the PLO.

 And Yitzhak Rabin, just so you guys know, right?

-He is uh is he still alive?
+He is still alive?

 I think he got killed, if I'm not mistaken.

-Still alive.
+Still alive?

-Um he was the uh Yitzeg Rabin on March 1st, 1922, 1995, was an Israeli politician, statesman in general, he was the fifth prime minister of Israel serving two terms in office, 1974, 1977 from 1992 until his assassination in 1995.
+He was the fifth prime minister of Israel, serving two terms in office, 1974, 1977, from 1992 until his assassination in 1995.

 I wonder who was behind his assassination, guys.

-So yeah.
+So, yeah.

-We we believe that the first time he traveled to back to the FBI director's testimony.
+So, again, with the caveat that we're continuing to do work on it, we believe that the first time he traveled to back to the FBI director's testimony.

-Uh he spent roughly 20 minutes there.
+To the grounds was, I think, a week before, and he spent roughly 20 minutes there.

-But again, I I qualify that I'd have to go back and look to be sure of that part.
+I'd have to go back and look to be sure of that part.

-Gentleman from uh California is recognized.
+Gentleman from California is recognized.

 Thank you, Mr. Chairman.

-Um director, thank you for appearing.
+Director, thank you for appearing.

 Thank you for the extraordinary job that you're doing.

-Uh please convey our thanks to the men and women at the Bureau for their incredible work.
+Please convey our thanks to the men and women at the Bureau for their incredible work.

-Um when I applied to be an assistant U.S. attorney, I had to go through a background check.
+When I applied to be an assistant U.S. attorney, I had to go through a background check.

-Um, do candidates for the FBI have to go through background checks?
+Do candidates for the FBI have to go through background checks?

 Yes.

-Dozens of felony convictions survive a background check for the Bureau?
+Would someone with dozens of felony convictions survive a background check for the Bureau?

 No.